 The best badminton bag provides more than just a spot of stow crap, although that is important.
 It always you to get ready to play faster, protects your gear, and keeps you from looking like a moron.
 At least if you don’t act like a moron in other ways.

 Characteristics Of The Best Badminton Bag: Buying Guide

-When I played highschool baseball I had a bat bag that had to be carried sling-style on one shoes.
+When I played highschool baseball I had a bat bag that had to be carried sling-style on one shoulder.
 That one strap gave me scoliosis man!
-Admittadly I felt that I needed a huge bag to be cool (even though I literally owned a single bat) and bought a 8-bat bag that should have been sufficient for the whole team.
-Consequently I ended up carrying bats for several of my team-members.
+Admittedly I felt that I needed a huge bag to be cool (even though I literally owned a single bat) and bought an 8-bat bag that should have been sufficient for the whole team.
+Consequently, I ended up carrying bats for several of my team-members.
 And probably their cleats and mitts too, I forget.

-Along with the style of carry, I wanted comfortable straps.
+Along with the style of carrying, I wanted comfortable straps.
 No simple strips of nylon webbing for me.

 I didn’t know what type of material I wanted my bag to be made out of but it had to be super durable, weather-resistant, and breathable enough that my shoes can air out.
 It turns out that nearly all badminton bags are made out of some sort of polyester.
 Don’t buy anything that isn’t or it will fall short.
 Look for non-fading polyester fabric and you’ll have a bag that breaths well, dries quickly, etc.

 My badminton bags carry between 3 and 12 racquets (usually in multiples of 3 for some reason).
 I opted for a bag in the 6-racquet range because I wanted something that could hold everything in my arsenal that I wanted to play with.